B-3PO/angular-material-expansion-panel/README.md

 To see Material Design Expansion Panels Specification go [here](https://material.google.com/components/expansion-panels.html).

-This module is **In Progress** currently and should not be used in production.
-You can expect a tested and documented version in the near future.
+The expansion panel component can be used with just html or you can use the Expansion Panel Group to control multiple panels through code

 <div style="border: 1px solid #ccc">